 However, a Christian’s ultimate hope lies in the resurrection.
 Many Episcopalians believe that a body is necessary for the completeness of a human being.
 This rejects the idea that the body is less valuable than the soul.

 The Bible teaches that the resurrection body will be both the same and different from peoples’ current bodies.
-Jesus is an example of this and is in fact the firstfruits of the resurrection.
+Jesus is an example of this and is the firstfruits of the resurrection.
 His body was still flesh and blood, but he was also no longer limited to all of the normal laws of nature and could appear on the other side of a locked door.
 [2]

-Also see Do Episcopalians Believe in Transubstantiation? to learn more.
+Also, see Do Episcopalians Believe in Transubstantiation? to learn more.

-What does the Episcopal Church believe about hell?
+What Does the Episcopal Church Believe About Hell?

 According to The Book of Common Prayer, hell means “eternal death in our rejection of God.”
 Like many things in Anglican theology, this teaching is phrased carefully.
-It places the emphasis on humans rejecting God, rather than on God rejecting people.
+It places the emphasis on humans rejecting God rather than on God rejecting people.

 In a similar way, those in heaven chose to be with God.
 That, in fact, is what makes heaven so wonderful: it is unending communion with both one another and God.